JHRobotics/vmdisp9x/README.md

 ## OpenGL ICD support
 OpenGL is much more driver independent than DirectX, if fact, there is only 1 (ONE by words) function that needs to be served by driver, 0x1101.
 More on https://github.com/JHRobotics/mesa9x

+## DirectDraw support
+2D only accelerated drawing is available.
+User DLL (RING-3) code is in separated project: https://github.com/JHRobotics/vmhal9x

 ## Glide support
 3dfx proprietary API (later open sourced) for their Voodoo Graphics 3D accelerator cards.
-This has nothing to do with the display driver - keep in mind, that original Voodoo and Voodoo 2 cards were only 3D accretors and you still need some other video card to draw 2D part (= all system things).
+This has nothing to do with the display driver - keep in mind, that original Voodoo and Voodoo 2 cards were only 3D accelerators and you still need some other video card to draw 2D part (= all system things).
 Calling from user space was through DLL (Glide2x.dll, Glide3x.dll) in Windows or driver (Glide.vxd) in DOS and they made the rest.

 If you have some OpenGL driver, you can use OpenGlide to translate Glide call to OpenGL.
 My port of Open Glide for Windows 9x is here: https://github.com/JHRobotics/openglide9x